-- 1. Act No. 20/2003 on National Education System (State Gazette of the Republic of Indonesia No. 78/2003, Supplement to State Gazette of the Republic of Indonesia Number 4301); - 2.
-Act No. 14/2005 on Teachers and Lecturers (State Gazette of the Republic of Indonesia No. 157/2005, Supplement to State Gazette of the Republic of Indonesia Number 4586); - 3.
-Act No. 12/2012 on Higher Education (State Gazette of the Republic of Indonesia No.158/ 2012, Supplement to State Gazette of the Republic of Indonesia Number 5336); - 4.
-Government Regulation No.17/2010 Management and Implementation of Education (State Gazette of the Republic of Indonesia No.23/2010, Supplement to State Gazette of the Republic of Indonesia Number 5105) as amended in Government Regulation No.66/2010 on the Amendment Government Regulation on No.17/2010 the Management on Implementation of Education (State Gazette of the Republic of Indonesia No.112/2010, Supplement to State Gazette of the Republic of Indonesia Number 5157);
+- 1. Act No. 20/2003 on National Education System (State Gazette of the Republic of Indonesia No. 78/2003, Supplement to State Gazette of the Republic of Indonesia Number 4301); - Act No. 14/2005 on Teachers and Lecturers (State Gazette of the Republic of Indonesia No. 157/2005, Supplement to State Gazette of the Republic of Indonesia Number 4586); - Act No. 12/2012 on Higher Education (State Gazette of the Republic of Indonesia No.158/ 2012, Supplement to State Gazette of the Republic of Indonesia Number 5336); - 4.
+Government Regulation No. 17/2010 on the Management and Implementation of Education (State Gazette of the Republic of Indonesia No. 23/2010, Supplement to State Gazette of the Republic of Indonesia Number 5105) as amended in Government Regulation No. 66/2010 on the Amendment on Government Regulation No. 17/2010 on the Management and Implementation of Education (State Gazette of the Republic of Indonesia No. 112/2010, Supplement to State Gazette of the Republic of Indonesia Number 5157); - 5.
+Government Regulation No. 4/2014 on Higher Education Implementation and Higher Education Management (State Gazette of the Republic of Indonesia No. 6/2014, Supplement to State Gazette

-- 5. Government Regulation No.4/2014 on Higher Education Implementation and Higher Education Management (State Gazette of the Republic of Indonesia No.6/2014, Supplement to State Gazette of the Republic of Indonesia Number 5500); - 6.
-Presidential Regulation No.8/2012 Indonesian Qualification Framework (KKNI); - 7.
+- of the Republic of Indonesia Number 5500); - 6.
+Presidential Regulation No. 8/2012 on the Indonesian Qualification Framework (KKNI); - 7.
 Regulation of the Minister of National Education of the Republic of Indonesia No. 23/2011, on the Organization and Work Procedure of Yogyakarta State University; - 8.
-Regulation of the Minister of National Education No.35/2017 on Yogyakarta State University Statutes; - 9.
-Regulation of the Minister of National Education No.73/2013 on the Implementation of Indonesian Qualification Framework in Higher Education; - 10.
-Regulation of the Minister of Education and Culture No.62/2016 on the Higher Education Quality Assurance; - 11.
-Regulation of the Minister of Education and Culture No.81/2014 Higher Education on Certificate Diploma, of Competence, and Certificate of Profession; - 12.
-Regulation Minister of of the Research, Technology, and Higher Education No. 44/2015 on the National Standards of Higher Education (SNDIKTI); - Decree of the Minister of Research, Technology, 13. and Higher Education of the Republic of 107/M/KPT.KP/2017 Indonesia: on the Appointment of Yogyakarta State University Rector. - Rector's Regulation No.3/2009 on Student Ethics dan Social Honor Code in Campus; - Rector's Regulation No.4/2009 on University Culture Development; - 16.
-Rector's Regulation No.5/2015 on Yogyakarta State University Lecturers' Code of Ethics; - Rector's Regulation No.10/2015 on Yogyakarta 17.
-State University Internal Quality Assurance System;
+Regulation of the Minister of National Education No. 35/2017 on Yogyakarta State University Statutes; - 9.
+Regulation of the Minister of National Education No.73/2013 on the Implementation of Indonesian Qualification Framework in Higher Education; - Regulation of the Minister of Education and Culture No.81/2014 on Higher Education Diploma, Certificate of Competence, and Certificate of Profession; - 11.
+Regulation of the Minister of Research, Technology, and Higher Education No. 44/2015 on the National Standards of Higher Education (SNDIKTI); - 12.
+Regulation of the Minister of Education and Culture No. 62/2016 on the Higher Education Quality Assurance; - 13.
+Decree of the Minister of Research, Technology, and Higher Education of the Republic of Indonesia: 107/M/KPT.KP/2017 on the Appointment of Yogyakarta State University Rector. - 14.
+Rector's Regulation No.3/2009 on Student Ethics

+- dan Social Honor Code in Campus; - 15.
+Rector's Regulation No.4/2009 on University Culture Development; - 16.
+Rector's Regulation No.5/2015 on Yogyakarta State University Lecturers' Code of Ethics; - 17.
+Rector's Regulation No.10/2015 on Yogyakarta State University Internal Quality Assurance System;